 Trade receivables are amounts due from customers for services performed in the ordinary course of business.
 If collection is expected in one year or less (or in the normal operating cycle of the business if longer), they are classified as current assets.
 If not, they are presented as non-current assets.
-Trade receivables are recognised at fair value.
+Trade receivables are initially recognised at fair value and are subsequently measured at amortised cost.